What levels of reading do you teach?

 Do you help students learning English as a second language (ESL/ELL)?

-We used to have an ESL/ELL program as well, but we realized our resources didn’t permit us to run two programs.
-Since there are other opportunities for ESL/ELL students to attend free English classes in Evansville, we opted to narrow our program to basic literacy for adults.
-This allows us to provide high quality services for adults who want to read better.
+We used to have an ESL/ELL program, but we realized our resources didn’t permit us to run two programs.
+As there are other free English classes in Evansville for ESL/ELL students, we decided to focus on providing high-quality Basic Literacy and High School Equivalency services for adults.
 Please call us at 812-429-1222 for a referral.

 Where do you get your students?